As we introduce you to all the new content available on OAE Player, we wanted to give you a unique glimpse into the filming process.

-In our Haydn Under the Knife series, for example, our musicians squeeze into their surgical gloves and imagine the great composer laid bare on the experimental table in London’s Old Operating Theatre.
-Carefully we dissect some of his lesser known pieces.
+For example, in our Haydn Under the Knife series, our musicians squeeze into their surgical gloves and imagine the great composer laid bare on the experimental table in London’s Old Operating Theatre.
+Carefully we dissect some of his lesser-known pieces.

 OAE Projects Officer Sophie Adams

-I hope we are able to showcase our wonderful players in a way that gives our audiences a unique view into the chemistry of the music and a fresh concert experience.’
+I hope we can showcase our wonderful players in a way that gives our audiences a unique view into the chemistry of the music and a fresh concert experience.’

 OAE Leader and violinist Kati Debretzeni on recording Telemann at Fitzrovia Chapel

 ‘This recording was such a special and wonderful experience.
-I didn’t know the sumptuous Fitzrovia Chapel, and was completely taken by surprise.
-Through this hidden gem in the middle of Bloomsbury I was transported to Ravenna for the day.
-The only problem was the 35C heat – it turned to be the hottest day this August.
+I didn’t know the sumptuous Fitzrovia Chapel and was completely taken by surprise.
+Through this hidden gem in the middle of Bloomsbury, I was transported to Ravenna for the day.
+The only problem was the 35C heat – it turned out to be the hottest day this August.
 Better than freezing!

 The plan was to record five Fantasias out of the twelve Telemann had written in 1735, each a miniature jewel capturing a very different mood and effect.
 The OAE’s in-house recording team worked their magic in getting a lovely recorded sound and our brilliant Netty Isserlis, usually seen playing the viola, lent her outstanding ears as a ‘producer’.
 This made the process much smoother and easier, as I didn’t have to use my ‘critical’ inner ears at the same time as playing.
 I could concentrate on what I wanted to say with the music, whilst Netty gave me feedback on what didn’t quite work at the end of each take.